dleovl/Bootstrap/README.md

 If you do not have a sudo password set, please do so first by typing `sudo passwd`, else you won't be able to run the terminal commands properly.

+***Please avoid using unofficial tweak patchers / piracy repositories as these can ruin the integrity of your jailbreak.***

 ## Credits
 - [Back to Table of Contents](#table-of-contents)